 Taipei Metro will reimburse both cards at the end of each month based on the number of trips you took.

-If you live in Taiwan, I recommend getting both cards and using them when they are advantageous.
-For instance, use an EasyCard for YouBikes and the iCash when shopping at 7-Eleven.
+For instance, use an EasyCard for YouBikes.
+And use the iCash when shopping at 7-Eleven.

 What Is an iCash 2.0 Card?